Revisiting the Neural Tangent Kernel: the role of large width and depth: Conclusion

-This work was funded by the NSERC Grant no. 2024-04051, NSERC Grant no. 2021-04378, and Canada CIFAR AI Chair.
-This research was enabled in part by support provided by Calcul Qu\'ebec (\url{www.calculquebec.ca}), Compute Canada (\url{www.computecanada.ca}) and Mila (\url{www.mila.quebec}).
+\acks{This work was funded by the NSERC Grant no. 2024-04051, NSERC Grant no. 2021-04378, and Canada CIFAR AI Chair.
+This research was enabled in part by support provided by Calcul Québec (\url{www.calculquebec.ca}), Compute Canada (\url{www.computecanada.ca}) and Mila (\url{www.mila.quebec})}.